ARSBlue/ToolBox-4-Iris/arsblue/io/README.md

 ## File and Directory Functions

-Many functions already exist in the standard InterSystems IRIS class `% Library.File`.
+Many functions already exist in the standard InterSystems IRIS class `%Library.File`.
 The functions described here combine some of these functions or extend them for improved handling of files and directories.
 On the one hand the functions of the class `arsblue.io.File` are available and on the other hand there is the corresponding macro` arsblue.io.File` in order to be able to use the most important functions of the class in abbreviated spelling in the source code.
 In the following, the functions are always described with the equivalent macro (if any).

 ### Include File Macro in Source Code